-Pedestrian fatalities have remained high and the 5-year average trend line has been increasing over time, resulting in pedestrian fatalities accounting for almost 15% percent of total fatalities in 2019.
+Pedestrian fatalities have remained high and the 5-year average trend line has been increasing over time, resulting in pedestrian fatalities accounting for almost 13% percent of total fatalities in 2020.
 This countermeasure was selected to compliment occupant protection, impaired driving, and speeding/aggressive driving enforcement efforts, ensuring enforcement is directed at the most problematic driver behaviors as defined by crash data.

-The level of funding allocated to this countermeasure reflects a projected amount necessary to expand the number of participating police departments from four piloted in FFY 2018 to a formal component in our statewide expansion of the Police Traffic Services grant program in FFY 2021.
+The level of funding allocated to this countermeasure reflects a projected amount necessary to sustain the roughly fifty (50) participating police departments within the Police Traffic Services grant program in FFY 2022.
 Participating police departments and allocation amounts within these agreements are prioritized based on crash data analysis.

-Chapter 8: Sections 4.2, 4.4
+Countermeasures That Work Chapter 8: Sections 4.2, 4.4

-Unique Identifier Planned Activity Name FHLE-2021-01 PA State Police - Nonmotorized Enforcement Program FHLE-2021-02 Municipal Police Traffic Services Enforcement Program
+Unique Identifier Planned Activity Name FHLE-2022-01 PA State Police - Nonmotorized Enforcement Program FHLE-2022-02 Municipal Police Traffic Services Enforcement Program